Omar-M001/Banking-Transaction-Analytics-Risk-Monitoring/README.md

 Measures how heavily a customer is using their available credit.
 Higher utilization generally signals higher financial pressure and elevated risk.

 ### Utilization Buckets
-Customers categorized into: `Low`, `Medium`, `High`, `Over Limit` — simplifies business reporting and dashboard filtering.
+Customers categorized into `Low`, `Medium`, `High`, and `Over Limit` simplifies business reporting and dashboard filtering.

 ### Rewards Buckets
-Customers grouped into: `Low Rewards`, `Medium Rewards`, `High Rewards` — used to analyze whether highly engaged customers show different risk profiles.
+Customers grouped into `Low Rewards`, `Medium Rewards`, and `High Rewards` were used to analyze whether highly engaged customers show different risk profiles.

 ### Transaction Ranges
 Transactions grouped into: `<100`, `100–499`, `500–999`, `1000+` — used to understand transaction size distribution.